Configuring the Widget

 Input Field Settings

-Here, you specify which object properties should be displayed in different fields of the widget.
+Here, you can specify which object properties should be displayed in different fields of the widget.

 The available fields are First, Second, Third, and Fourth.